Bluebird Lake

 At roughly 4.6 miles from the trailhead hikers will reach the half-mile spur trail that leads to Ouzel Lake.
 Up to this point the hike has been a very pleasant ramble through a predominately pine forest.
 Above this point, however, the trail becomes fairly rugged and steep, with the last quarter-of-a-mile becoming very steep as you negotiate talus and scree while passing through a narrow canyon (see photo on the left).
 At least you'll have a fair amount of wildflowers to admire as you ascend through this relatively short section, if hiking this trail in July or August.

 At roughly 5.9 miles hikers will reach the Upper Ouzel Creek Backcountry Campsite.
 Less than a half-mile beyond the campsite is Bluebird Lake, which sits at an elevation of 10,978 feet.
 This is yet another incredibly beautiful alpine lake in Rocky Mountain National Park.
-Rising due west on the opposite side of the lake is 12,716-foot Ouzel Peak.
+Rising due west above the opposite shore is 12,716-foot Ouzel Peak.
 Completing the cirque wall around Bluebird Lake is 13,176-foot Mt.
 Copeland towards the south, and 12,632-foot Mahana Peak towards the northwest.

 Although you would never know it today, there was once a dam located here.
 As a result of the Lawn Lake Dam failure in 1982 officials decided to remove three other man-made dams within the park, which included Bluebird Lake, Sandbeach Lake and Pear Lake.
 The original dam at Bluebird Lake was constructed between 1914 and 1923, stood as high as 58 feet, and had a width of 200 feet.
 With the help of a helicopter the park removed five million pounds of concrete and rebar between 1989 and 1990.
 Fortunately there are no apparent scars left over from the dam or its removal.